-This paper examines the relationship between age-related cognitive decline and three potential workplace outcomes: 1) coping with increased job difficulty; 2) shifting to a less cognitively demanding job; and 3) retiring early.
-It uses data from the Health and Retirement Study (HRS) and the O*NET database.
-Critical components of the analysis are the metric used to measure cognitive decline, inclusion of cognitive reserve as an independent variable, and the use of overlapping 10-year observation windows.
-A key limitation is that the study cannot conclusively discern a causal relationship between cognitive decline and workforce exit.
+This paper examines the relationship between age-related cognitive decline and three potential workplace outcomes: 1) increased job difficulty, 2) shifts to a less cognitively-demanding jobs, and 3) early retirement.
+It uses data from the Health and Retirement Study (HRS) and the O*Net database.
+Critical components of the analysis are the metric used to measure cognitive decline, inclusion of cognitive reserve as an independent variable, and the use of overlapping 10 year observation windows.
+A key limitation is that it cannot conclusively discern a causal relationship between cognitive decline and workforce-exit.